The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 Colorful new accessories — and a Touch ID keyboard

 While it’s an optional add-on, we especially loved using the Magic Trackpad.
-This large touchpad gives you a expansive canvas for swiping and scrolling while also responding to different levels of pressure, allowing you to, say, long-press on a word to look it up in a dictionary.
-It costs an extra $50 to swap in the Magic Trackpad for the Magic Mouse, and an extra $129 if you want both — we wouldn’t say it’s an absolute necessity, but the Trackpad did make using the iMac more comfortable, especially when we were bouncing between tracks when doing some music production in Ableton Live.
+This large touchpad gives you an expansive canvas for swiping and scrolling while also responding to different levels of pressure, allowing you to, say, long-press on a word to look it up in a dictionary.
+It costs an extra $50 to swap in the Magic Trackpad for the Magic Mouse, and an extra $129 if you want both.
+We wouldn’t say it’s an absolute necessity, but the Trackpad did make using the iMac more comfortable, especially when we were bouncing between tracks when doing some music production in Ableton Live.

 A multimedia monster